The Power of a Testimony

 - Your parents would want you to do this if they knew you were pregnant.
 You don’t need to involve them in this decision.

 The lies are still believed because the truth has yet to be proclaimed consistently by those who have experienced abortion.
-In spite of acknowledging that a child is lost in abortion, society still somehow may perceive that this choice is a good thing for women.
+Despite acknowledging that a child is lost in abortion, society still somehow may perceive that this choice is a good thing for women.
 Until this myth is exposed, abortions can continue to harm women and families.

 Counting the Costs